Beating Burnout in Nursing

 1:00PM LUNCH BREAK

-- Why is it that nurses can commonly fall into negative states of mind?
+- Why is it that nurses often fall into negative states of mind?

 - When is ‘attitude’ a learned behaviour?

-- How to avoid conversations that begin as a constructive debrief into and end in negativity
+- How to prevent constructive debrief conversations ending in negativity

 3:15 AFTERNOON TEA

-Mindfulness is increasingly used as a powerful therapeutic intervention as it is a simple and effective way to deal with with stress, anxiety and burnout you may experience daily.
-Day one concludes by taking you through a mindful meditation workshop.
+Mindfulness is increasingly used as a powerful therapeutic intervention as an effective way to deal with stress, anxiety and burnout.
+Day one concludes by taking you through a variety of mindfulness techniques.
 It’s time to consider:

 4:30 CLOSE OF DAY ONE OF PROGRAM